-World Bank and CDPR are pleased to invite you to participate in the Pakistan Development Policy Series 2021’s sixth webinar of the series: Food Inflation & Market Interventions.
-The webinar will take place on Thursday, August 26, 2021 from 4.00pm to 6.00pm.
+World Bank and CDPR hosted a webinar in the Pakistan Development Policy series: Food Inflation & Market Interventions.
+The webinar took place on Thursday, August 26, 2021 from 4.00pm to 6.00pm.

 The Pakistan Development Policy Series 2021 is a series of policy talks inviting discussion and debate on key reform areas critical to Pakistan’s economic, social and development growth.
-The sixth webinar of the series will focus on the nature of food price inflation in Pakistan, especially in the fresh produce and milk & meat market.
-The discussion will center on how the government can play a more facilitative and supportive role in maintaining food price stability, particularly in response to shocks like COVID-19.
+This session of the series focused on the nature of food price inflation in Pakistan, especially in the fresh produce and milk & meat market.
+The discussion centered on how the government can play a more facilitative and supportive role in maintaining food price stability, particularly in response to shocks like COVID-19.

-The session will be co-chaired by Mr. Najy Benhassine, World Bank Country Director for Pakistan, and Dr. Ijaz Nabi, Chairperson of the Consortium for Development Policy Research (CDPR) and Country Director of the International Growth Centre (IGC) Pakistan.
+The session was co-chaired by Mr. Najy Benhassine, World Bank Country Director for Pakistan, and Dr. Ijaz Nabi, Chairperson of the Consortium for Development Policy Research (CDPR) and Country Director of the International Growth Centre (IGC) Pakistan.